martensonbj/redux-saga-workshop/README.md

 Object {value: NaN, done: true}
 ```

-Round 1: We get a value of `2`.
+First Iteration: We get a value of `2`.
 Makes sense - if it stops at `yield` and fires whatever is to the right, we're asking for the `var` `result` which is `2`.

-Round 2: If it wipes out the yield expression and then replaces it with whatever argument we pass in, we are telling it to execute the line that says `20 + (the yield expression we just wiped out)` which, naturally, is `NaN`.
+Second Iteration: If it wipes out the yield expression and then replaces it with whatever argument we pass in, we are telling it to execute the line that says `20 + (the yield expression we just wiped out)` which, naturally, is `NaN`, if we pass in nothing.

 Try it again, but this time pass in a value the second time you call `sum.next()`.